askmike/gekko/README.md

 * NOW going to BUY, when it is buying BTC.
 * NOW going to SELL, when it is selling BTC.

 It will try to buy/sell 1000 BTC, Mt.
-Gox changes this in to all the funds on your account (unless you're pretty rich).
+Gox and BTC-e change this in to all the funds on your account (unless you're pretty rich).

 ## TODO

 * Create an easy way to backtest historical data and determine the effectiveness of different paramters.
-* Make the trend watching exchange (and currency if applicable) configurable.
 * Add more exchanges (such as [bitfloor](https://npmjs.org/package/bitfloor), [campBX](https://npmjs.org/package/campbx) and Bitstamp).
 * Store trade history in levelDB.
 * Make a mail option to mail to/from a specific email address everytime Gekko has new advice.